Categories

 Applying to College

 Applying to college is just the first step in your college journey.
 An important piece to explore early on in the process are the scholarship opportunities available to you.
-Here’s why:
+You should submit scholarship applications as early as you can.
+Often that means in the January to early March time frame if you’re applying for admission for the Fall semester.

 1. You may need to apply for some scholarships and that takes time — you don’t want to miss deadlines or end up having to rush to do everything last minute

-1. Colleges often start awarding scholarships before their application deadlines, so you may miss out if you come in later during their scholarship awarding process
+1. Colleges often start awarding scholarships before their application deadline, so you may miss out if you wait until late in their scholarship awarding process

 1. The earlier you start applying for scholarships, the more time you have to research other scholarship opportunities — which means you can maximize your possibilities